tuanzisama/nuxt-express-scaffold/README.md

 ```
 2. Save and execute the build task

-3. ObObserve the build console to prevent errors
+3. Observe the build console to prevent errors

 4. Wait for the graceful restart to complete